 For testimonials from the business world, see English Majors at Work.

 Prominent English alumni in business

-In fact, two of Villanova’s most prominent alumni were English majors who were highly successful in the business world:
+In fact, three of Villanova’s most prominent alumni were English majors who were highly successful in the business world:

 - Charles Heimbold, former U. S. Ambassador to Sweden, was Chairman and Chief Executive Officer of Bristol-Myers Squibb (and said that it was his love of literature that led him to endow the Charles A. Heimbold Jr. Professor in Irish Studies at Villanova).

-- Herbert Aspbury, president of Villanova’s Alumni Association, was Chase Manhattan Bank’s Managing Director and Chief Executive Officer for Europe, Africa and the Middle East.
+- Herbert Aspbury, former Chair of Villanova’s Alumni Association, was Chase Manhattan Bank’s Managing Director and Chief Executive Officer for Europe, Africa and the Middle East.

 Advisors for careers in business